phoenixframework/phoenix/guides/howto/custom_error_pages.md

 But we can do even better.

-Phoenix generates an `ErrorView` for us, but it doesn't give us a `lib/hello_web/templates/error` directory.
+Phoenix generates an `ErrorView` view for us, but it doesn't give us a `lib/hello_web/templates/error/` directory.
 Let's create one now.
-Inside our new directory, let's add a template, `404.html.eex` and give it some markup – a mixture of our application layout and a new `div` with our message to the user.
+Inside our new directory, let's add a template, `404_page.html.eex` and give it some markup – a mixture of our application layout and a new `<div>` with our message to the user.

 ```html
 <!DOCTYPE html>